kiplangat01/Post-search-Image/README.md

 - CSS - which was used to style the pages incuding the left aside navigation bar

-- javascript - to make a popupc image show
+- javascript - to make a popup image show

-- django - to meet all functionalities
+- django - to meet all functionalities for the entire page

 ## Reference